chinapedia/wikipedia.abstract.en/Page/Scabies.md

 Scabies mite

-Sarcoptes_scabiei.ogv'' mite]] Scabies_life_cycle.png In the 18th century, Italian biologists Giovanni Cosimo Bonomo and Diacinto Cestoni (1637–1718) described the mite now called _Sarcoptes scabiei_, variety _hominis_, as the cause of scabies. _Sarcoptes_ is a genus of skin parasites and part of the larger family of mites collectively known as scab mites.
+'' mite]] In the 18th century, Italian biologists Giovanni Cosimo Bonomo and Diacinto Cestoni (1637–1718) described the mite now called _Sarcoptes scabiei_, variety _hominis_, as the cause of scabies. _Sarcoptes_ is a genus of skin parasites and part of the larger family of mites collectively known as scab mites.
 These organisms have eight legs as adults, and are placed in the same phylogenetic class (Arachnida) as spiders and ticks.

 _S. scabiei_ mites are under 0.5 mm in size, but are sometimes visible as pinpoints of white.
 Gravid females tunnel into the dead, outermost layer (stratum corneum) of a host's skin and deposit eggs in the shallow burrows.
 The eggs hatch into larvae in three to ten days.
 These young mites move about on the skin and molt into a "nymphal" stage, before maturing as adults, which live three to four weeks in the host's skin.
 Males roam on top of the skin, occasionally burrowing into the skin.
 In general, the total number of adult mites infesting a healthy hygienic person with noncrusted scabies is small, about 11 females in burrows, on average.[53]